ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 * Contributor - A member of the sample; identified by a unique identifier.
 * Record - A set of values for each contributor and period.
 * Target Period - The period currently undergoing data validation.
-* Target Variable - The variable of interest that the method is working on.
+* Principal Variable – Variable that the method is working on and will determine if the remaining monetary variables, if any, will be automatically corrected.
+* Target Variable(s) – List of all monetary variables that may be automatically corrected, including the principal variable.
 * Target Record - A contributor's record in the target period.
-* Predictive Value - A value used as a predictor for a contributor's target variable.
+* Predictive Variable - The corresponding value used as predictor for the principal variable for each contributor.
+* Predictive Variable Type – Type of data e.g., response, impute etc. Not required to run the method but required for method review purposes.
 * Predictive Record - The record containing a contributor's predictive value.
 * Predictive Period - The period containing predictive records; defined relative to the target period.
-* Auxiliary variable - The variable used as a predictor for a contributor's target variable, where the predictive value is not available (i.e. where the contributor was not sampled in the predictive period).
+* Auxiliary variable - The variable used as a predictor for a contributor's principal variable, where the predictive value is not available for a given contributor (i.e. where the contributor was not sampled in the predictive period).
 * Responder - A contributor who has responded to the survey within a given period.